chaoslogick/project-name/README.md

 # project-name.js
-Name generator for new projects (also DIY bands)
+shitty name generator for new projects (also DIY bands)